To-Heaven/Hello/python/basic_knowledge_of_python/shelve.md

 ## other operations
 - del s[key]
 	- delete data stored at key
-	- raise KeyErrot if no such key
+	- raise KeyError if no such key

 -  in